paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### RightToLeftHanded

-For rotations, quaternions hold information on the direction in 3 dimensions and the rotation of the object.
-Think of an aeroplane flying straight in a particular direction.
+The rotational use of quaternions provides the direction in 3 dimensions and the rotation of the object.
+Think of an aeroplane flying.
 Given a point of reference, you can calculate the angle on the X, Y and Z planes.
-Now the aeroplane dips a wing and spins upside-down.
-The calculations before are the same, but the rotation has changed.
+Now the aeroplane dips a wing and spins.
+The rotation direction has changed.
 The sign of the rotation defines which way the aeroplane is spinning.
-You cannot superimpose two of anything with opposite chirality and yet can be otherwise identical.
+This is called it's chirality.
 The choice of which rotation direction is positive is arbitrary.
-The gyroscope used in phones has right-hand chirality, while Unity uses left-handed.
+The gyroscope used in phones has right-hand chirality and Unity is left-handed.
 ```c#
 Quaternion rotateTo = Device.Attitude.RightToLeftHanded(Trig.zAxis);
 ```
 #### RotateBy
-Unity uses left handed chirality using the Z-axis for the forward direction.
+Unity uses left-handed chirality and the Z-axis for the forward direction.
 The iOS gyroscope, for example, is right-handed.
-We can reverse the Chirality (a fancy word for handed) by negating the offending axis and W. This reverses rotation direction.
+We can reverse the Chirality (a fancy word for handed) by negating the offending axis and W.
 ```c#
 var attitude = GPS.Attitude.RightToLeftHanded(Trig.zAxis);
 ```
 #### SwitchAxis
 Different IoT devices define different axes as forward.
-We need to pivot on the third axis by 90 degrees to correct for the difference.
+We need to pivot on the third axis by 90 degrees to correct.
 This reverses the chirality, but this function corrects for that.

 ```c#
 // B ...